ecDusty/eteca-2018/front-end/client-side/README.md

 ## Creating Distribution Ready Code From Your Source Code

-Once you've tweeked your source code to your liking, its  time to minify your HTML, CSS and JS.
-Also lets not forgot about optimizing your images as well!
-Don't just minify your source code files!
-This is very important to leave your source code files in form that is easily readable and editable, should they require tweeking in the future.

-The best way to produce your distribution ready site is to use a tool like gulp or grunt which automates this process.
-The amount of time saved compared to the amount time needed to learn gulp or grunt is exponecially huge!

-Pick which ever tool you find works best for you, but for this toolkit _Gulp_ is used.
+Compile the easy to read source code to ready to use HTML, CSS, and JS files.

 ### Getting started up with Gulp.

-As I develop on a Windows machine, these instructions are for windows users using Git's Bach command line, but for the most part I believe they should work on Mac's as well, as PowerShell isn't used.
+As Erin develops on a Windows machine, these instructions are for windows users using Git's Bach command line, but for the most part I believe they should work on Mac's as well, as PowerShell isn't used.

 1. Install npm on your machine
   * The simplest way of doing this is installing [Node JS][1], found at the provided link.